mycoopshop/signaturewiki/Porting-semantic-markup.md

 Create a table mapping the old DOM to the new DOM using Emmet

+Copy routes from the old table to the new table

+Copy AJAX key/value pairs from a single controller to view models (angular filters, function properties, indexeddb)

+Comment on all assignment statements and setter functions in existing single controllers

+Comment on all if/else conditions in existing single controllers

+Normalize AJAX requests to only happen in callbacks of button click event handlers

 Copy code from the new baseline site to new files

 Cross reference all class names and attributes in the JavaScript source using Firefox